 Key Points to Remember About Weakness Question

 - Be prepared with a real flaw you have that is relevant to this job you’re interviewing for

-- Have a story ready about it, preferably a recent one
+- Have a success story ready about it, preferably a recent one

-- Explain how you overcame or dealt with that weakness
+- Explain how you are working to overcome this or dealt with it in the past

 This question is going to come up in one form or another, but you’re prepared to show how you’re actively improving your skills and how it would benefit the employer.